PaigeGP/Markdown_Pages_On_Github_Challenge/page3.md

 | Nintendo Switch   | Joycons or other Switch Controller  |

-+ Players: 1-4
++ Players: 1
-+ Genre: Roguelike, Third-Person Shooter
++ Genre: Rhythmn game
-+ Single-player & multiplayer

-*I still have yet to play the original Risk of Rain game and plan on buying the more recently released remaster of the orignal called Risk of Rain Returns.
-I recommend Risk of Rain 2 if you like roguelike games.*
+*I have always been a fan or rhythmn games, whether they be mobile or on the PC, so the release of Project DIVA was a must have for any vocaloid fan.
+I wanted to play this game series for a while but because it was a Playsation exclusive I was never able to play until SEGA released this version of the game.*

 <img src="https://miku.sega.com/megamix/img/logo.png" alt="Miku Banner" width="300">